 If a doctor, psychologist or counselor does not provide a diagnosis or referral for your child, you should ask why and consider their reasoning.
 If you disagree, trust your instincts and seek a second opinion.
 It is often better to be cautious than to ignore a potentially serious problem.

 Even though there are many treatment options available, it can be difficult to locate and secure the right one for your child.
 You can find directories of mental health professionals and treatment facilities through PsychologyToday and SAMHSA.
+You may also find it helpful to:

-- Learn As Much As You Can: Research your child’s mental health condition and learn as much as you can.
+Research your child’s mental health condition and learn as much as you can.
 There are parents likely dealing with the same experiences as you that can provide advice on how to find the best outcomes for your child.
 Look to resources, support groups, other parents and caregivers for inspiration on how to cope with a child’s mental health condition and manage their recovery.

-- Communicate With School: Make sure your child receives the appropriate care at school.
+Make sure your child receives the appropriate care at school.
 Children with mental health conditions sometimes struggle in school without the proper guidance, leading to frustration and stress.
 Fortunately, the law requires that schools provide special services and accommodations to children with mental health conditions that interfere with their education.
 Talk to the administration at your child’s school to ensure he or she has access to these resources.

-- Talk With Your Child: You may sometimes become frustrated, but remember to remain respectful and understanding of your child’s feelings.
+You may sometimes become frustrated, but remember to remain respectful and understanding of your child’s feelings.
 Avoid getting angry at them for behaviors that are out of their control.
 This does not mean you can’t set limits or impose discipline, but you should set your expectations in consideration of your child’s mental health.
 Although difficult to accept, people who develop mental health conditions may never be the same as they were before.
 Expecting the same standards of behavior from before the onset of their mental health condition will only cause frustration and stress.

 3. Support Your Family